 With a small volume of water, if a water quality issue pops up, such as elevated ammonia, for example, it can increase quickly, causing disastrous results if is not corrected right away.
 When you have a large capacity of water, although ammonia may be present, it usually builds gradually and might be thought of as diluted because of the larger amount of water involved.
 A situation like this can be corrected in a less panicky manner, because it takes a little more time for the problem to reach a critical level.

-Smaller is not always easier, or better, and before you decide to put together a small saltwater system, or buy a mini/nano aquarium kit, here are important keys to success you should know about setting up and maintaining an aquarium of fewer than 40 gallons in size.
+Smaller is not always easier, or better, and before you decide to put together a small saltwater system, or to buy a mini/nano aquarium kit, here are important keys to success you should know about when setting up and maintaining an aquarium of fewer than 40 gallons in size.

 - You should be patient and diligent.